In this article, we’ll learn in-depth about Ultrasonic Welding, how it’s works, its applications, benefits and so much more in detail.

 Heat-affected zones in the case of ultrasonic welding are less than traditional welding.
 Heat Generation is responsible for the development of thermal cracks and thermal stresses.
 These may cause the workpiece to fail.
 Hence less heat generation results in increased strength of the workpiece.

-there are no electrodes and filler metals used in the process of welding workpieces using ultrasonic welding.
+There are no electrodes and filler metals used in the process of welding workpieces using ultrasonic welding.
 This makes the welding process cost-efficient and simple.

 One of the advantages of ultrasonic welding is that dissimilar metals can be welded together using the ultrasonic welding method.
 This is because the weld formed is due to the intermolecular bonding of the working metals.

-Limitations Of Ultrasonic Welding:
+Limitations or Disadvantages Of Ultrasonic Welding:

 - High initial investment: